When I bought the Fitbit Flex I was super excited and even let all my Facebook friends know by updating my status.

 The other reason why I didn’t like it was because it was not compatible with my iPhone 4.
 Yes, I still have an iPhone 4.
 That is not the Fitbit’s fault.

 I could track my daily goals on the website but I could not use the Fitbit app, and from what I had seen, the app is the best way to use it.

 I decided that what I am really looking for is an advanced heart rate monitor or fitness tracker that will tell me how many calories I have burned during my workout, as well as throughout the day, monitor my sleep quality, heart rate, and caloric intake.

-I am not sure that device exists but I have been looking at this new device called HealBe GoBe which I think might be what I’m looking for.
+I am not sure that device exists but I have been looking at this device called the GoBe2 which I think might be what I’m looking for.
 It is supposed to track calorie intake, calorie burn, steps, sleep, heart rate, stress, activity, and even hydration level!